milad00ahmadi/freehost-anti-phishing/README.md

 yarn install
 ```

-Then Change settings based on your brand on `/src/config.ts` (don't remove double quotes)
+Rename `config.ts.example` filename to `config.ts` then Change settings based on your brand on `/src/config.ts` (don't remove double quotes)

 create a production build with:
 F